andrewgull/HeteroR/README.md

 wget https://card.mcmaster.ca/latest/data
 ```

-and then following the instructions on the CARD website on how to get the actual database.
+and then follow the instructions on the CARD website on how to get the actual database.

 OR you can use the version *we used* for this project which is in `localDB.tgz` archive.
 Just unpack it and make sure it's inside the project's directory, i.e. inside `HeteroR`: